vectordotdev/vector/docs/specs/target.md

     * Vector's configuration directory SHOULD be read restricted to Vector's service account.
   * Vector's runtime
-    * Vector SHOULD be run under an unprivileged, deciated service account by default.
+    * Vector SHOULD be run under an unprivileged, dedicated service account.
     * Vector's service account SHOULD NOT have the ability to overwrite Vector's binary or configuration files.
 The only directory the Vector service account should write to is Vector’s data directory.
 * Network hardening
   * Configured sources and sinks SHOULD use encrypted channels by default.

-## 7. Sizing & Scaling

 [agent_architecture]: https://vector.dev/docs/setup/going-to-prod/arch/agent/
 [aggregator_architecture]: https://vector.dev/docs/setup/going-to-prod/arch/aggregator/